o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 1. Investigate existing approaches to FFA (foreign field arithmetics) and FFEC (foreign field elliptic curves), including ones implemented for the standard Kimchi.
 The purpose is to get enough insight for deciding on the optimal algorithm for our particular case.
     - Have a look at foreign field addition and multiplication gate in Kimchi
         - Reading doc in the book + the code.
 Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
-    - Examine the existing
+    - Examine the existing implementation of ECDSA / FFEC in o1js and see if it can be used as a comparison for our implementation -- e.g. as a baseline, if it's performant enough.
-    - If necessary (i.e. if existing implementation doesn not give enough insight the addition of points of (non-native) Vesta with (native) BN254(Fp) using the existing FFA library within Kimchi.
+    - Implement the addition of points of (non-native) Vesta with (native) BN254(Fp) using the existing FFA library within Kimchi.
         - The ECC addition operation must be implemented from scratch, but it relies on the foreign field additions/multiplications support which already exists in Kimchi.
         - Try with jacobian, projective and affine.
     - Important: we need to verify that the conditions are respected for the scalar field of BN254.
 Initially, it has been written for the scalar field of Vesta/Pallas.
-    - Check the number of constraints (2 days)
+    - Evaluate the complexity of the implementation: check the number of constraints, proof size, verifier time, etc. Write benchmarks.
     - Training with the current gate can help understanding how it works at the moment, and it can be useful to have ideas to create a new gate to perform Foreign EC addition on one row (which is supposed to be a goal?).
 1. Assemble the target proving system.
     - We will use a variant (clone) of Kimchi with a different number of columns, folding, and additive lookups.
 These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.